Megabit/Blazorise/Tests/Blazorise.E2E.Tests/ReadMe.md

 https://playwright.dev/dotnet/docs/debug#headed-mode

-Pause the execution with `await page.PauseAsync();` and then use the Playwright Inspector to debug the test.
+Pause the execution of the test you'd like to debug with `await Page.PauseAsync();` and then use the Playwright Inspector to debug the test.

+To remove the headless mode, you can either:
 - dotnet test -- Playwright.LaunchOptions.Headless=false
 - Set Headless to false in the .runsettings file that's located in the solution root folder